 - 1. What is the maximum of the ONEMAX function?
 What is the value of f{ONEMAX} at the optimum? - 2.
-Write a Matlab function onemax.m that takes as argument a bitstring \boldsymbol{x} of arbitrary length and gives back the value $f{\text{ONEMAX}}(\boldsymbol{x})$ (useful Matlab instruction: sum).
+Write a Python function onemax that takes as argument a bitstring x of arbitrary length (as numpy.array) and gives back the value $f{\text{ONEMAX}}(x)$ (useful instruction: numpy.sum). - 3.
+Write a Python function pureRS that takes as argument the search space size n and returns the number of function evaluations needed to reach the optimum of the ONEMAX function, as well as a